-Alcohol consumption also varies by race and ethnicity.
+Alcoholic beverage consumption also varies by race and ethnicity.
 There are four major such minorities in the US.
 That is, African Americans, Hispanics, Asian Americans and Pacific Islanders.
-Also there ane Native Americans.2 Both current drinking and heavy drinking are most prevalent among Native Americans and Native Hawaiians.3
+Also there are Native Americans.2 Both current drinking and heavy drinking are most prevalent among Native Americans and Native Hawaiians.3

 One observer4 wrote that differences “in drinking patterns is also found among different nationalities within specific ethnic groups.”5 Blacks whose ancestry is in the Caribbean consume less alcohol compared with Blacks in general.
 Hispanic Americans of Central American, South American, or Caribbean ancestry consume less alcohol than Hispanics in general.
 That is, Hispanics of Mexican or Mexican American ancestries.
 Among Asians, Japanese Americans consume more alcohol than Asian Americans of other national origins.6

-Differences in drinking patterns also varies by place of birth.
-For example, Asians and Pacific Islanders born in the United States have lower alcohol abstention rates than those born elsewhere.7
+Alcoholic beverage consumption also varies by place of birth.
+For example, Asians and Pacific Islanders born in the US have lower alcohol abstention rates than those born elsewhere.7

-Differences in alcohol consumption are also found among Native Americans.
-Those living on reservations drink less frequently than those living off–reservation.
+Different alcoholic beverage consumption patterns are also found among Native Americans.
+Those living on reservations drink less frequently than those living elsewhere.
 But reservation dwellers may drink five or more drinks per day more often.
 And they may drink more alcohol per occasion when they do drink.8

 African Americans show the lowest prevalence of lifetime, annual, monthly, daily, and heavy drinking.
 They also have the lowest frequency of being drunk.
-Hispanic adolescents have the highest annual prevalence of heavy drinking, followed by Whites.9
+Hispanic teens have the highest annual rate of heavy drinking, followed by Whites.9

 Among all age and ethnic groups, men are more likely to drink than women.
+This is a very consistent alcoholic beverage consumption pattern.
 They also tend to drink large quantities in a single sitting.10 This is a pattern found throughout the world.11

 Status and Role